Quick Take

 Hip Dysplasia

-Many canine breeds suffer from hip dysplasia which includes the Boxachi.
+Many canine breeds suffer from hip dysplasia, including the Boxachi.
 Sadly, it is very painful and life-threatening.
-This condition is caused by joints that don’t fit properly into the dog’s rear legs.
+This condition is caused by joints in the hip that don’t fit together properly, affecting the dog’s rear legs.

 Hip dysplasia could be due to various things like obesity, injuries, or strenuous exercise, but it is mainly hereditary.
 Strangely, some dogs don’t show symptoms, while others will have noticeable signs.